Aidenjl193/MadBars/README.md

-# Mad Bars
+# MadBars

-Mad Bars is a standalone desktop application designed for visualizing data from various programming languages
+MadBars is a standalone desktop application designed for visualizing data from various programming languages

-> Mad bars is designed to be simple to implement into an existing project and easy to work with due to the multiple pre-written bindings.
+> MadBars is designed to be simple to implement into an existing project and easy to work with due to the multiple pre-written bindings.
 > The core philosophies of this project are extensibility and flexibility, this means that it's written with modification in mind

 ## Tech

-Mad Bars relies on multiple technologies:
+MadBars relies on multiple technologies:

 * [electron] - Used to create cross-platform desktop applications with node
 * [node.js] - Where the bulk of the application is written